 Day 05:Namche Bazaar- Dole 4,090m.6 hours trek

-A short climbs to the top the village then walk through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
+A short climb to the top of the village then walks through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
 After Mungla the trail first descends to Phortse Thanga and ascends further to the village of Dole.

 Day 06:Dole -Machhermo: 5 hours trek